IHE/RAD.IRA/input/pagecontent/rad-x3.md

 **Figure 2:3.X3.4-1: Interaction Diagram**

 #### 2:3.X3.4.1 Open Report Context Request Message
-The Sender sends an event to the Manager to change report context.
+The Sender sends an event to the Manager to initiate a new report context.
 The Sender shall support sending such messages to more than one Manager.

 The Manager shall support handling such messages from more than one Sender.